 LASIK in Columbus, Ohio

 LASIK, which stands for laser-assisted in situ keratomileusis, is a refractive surgery to improve nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
-Studies show that more than 90% of patients enjoy vision that is 20/20 or better after LASIK surgery.1 At Columbus Ophthalmology Associates, our board-certified refractive surgeon, Dr. Swarupa “Rupa” Kancherla, has helped many patients achieve better vision with LASIK.
+Studies show that more than 90% of patients enjoy vision that is 20/20 or better after LASIK surgery.1 At Columbus Ophthalmology Associates, we custom-tailor the perfect procedure for each patient.
+Our board-certified refractive surgeon, Dr. Swarupa “Rupa” Kancherla, has helped many patients achieve better vision with LASIK.

 Who is a Candidate for LASIK?

-If you suffer from nearsightedness, farsightedness or astigmatism and want a long-term, hassle-free vision improvement solution, you may be a good candidate for LASIK.
+If you suffer from nearsightedness, farsightedness or astigmatism and want a long-term, hassle-free vision improvement solution, you may be a good candidate for customized LASIK at Columbus Ophthalmology Associates.

 Ideal LASIK candidates: